-No Bake Oreo Dessert is heavenly Oreo dessert filled with decadent layers of chocolate pudding and sweetened cream cheese and topped with Cool Whip and crushed Oreos.
-Once chilled, it cuts easily in distinct layers!
+No Bake Oreo Dessert will amaze you with its decadent layers!
+They are full of flavor from chocolate pudding and sweetened cream cheese.
+Quick and easy heavenly dessert that is light and creamy!
+We also topped it with Cool Whip and crushed Oreos.

 more pounds new friends when you serve this at a party.
 But either way, this is the best tasting No Bake Oreo Dessert you will ever taste!